 Don’t get me wrong when it comes to the point of this post; I don’t think every single sin, especially those that are years old, should involve the judgment of elders.
 However, the material specifically mentions disfellowshipping offenses, not just slip-ups, and this is talking about elders, not rank-and-file members of the congregation.
 An elder may be guilty of committing very serious sins, but as long as that sin happened “a few years ago,” and as long as he at least appears to have “god’s blessing,” he can continue to be an elder, and in turn, have authority over others!

 That same elder will sit in on judicial committee meetings where he may determine that another person, who may have committed the same sin or even something lesser, should be disfellowshipped and shunned.
 On the other hand, a person may commit a serious sin and should be disfellowshipped, but because an elder on his judicial committee committed this same sin, he may be far too lenient with this person!

 However, the real issue here is trust.
-Trusting the elders has become a difficult issue in recent years, as it has been revealed that even child molesters could become elders (see this post).
-Knowing that an elder could commit any type of very serious sin and still remain an elder, as long as it was a “few years ago” and there is some vague proof of “god’s blessing,” diminishes their positions of authority as a whole, in my eyes.
-For all I know, an elder sitting across from me, trying to “readjust” me or counsel me could have cheated on his wife, committed fornication, or gotten into a fight just a few years back, and yet never faced any type of counsel or “readjustment” himself, even if these actions came to light to other elders.
+Trusting the elders has become a difficult issue in recent years, as it has been seen that even elders can be child molesters, as was revealed during the Australian Royal Commission Inquiry (see this post).
+Knowing that an elder could commit any type of very serious sin and still remain an elder, as long as it was a “few years ago,” and there is some vague proof of “god’s blessing,” diminishes their positions of authority as a whole, in my eyes.
+For all I know, an elder sitting across from me, trying to “readjust” me or counsel me, could have cheated on his wife, committed fornication, or gotten into a fight just a few years back, and yet never faced any type of counsel or “readjustment” himself, even if these actions came to light to other elders.